Review Requirements Documents

 • Save As — save a copy of the attachment file to a selected folder in ReqView native application, or to the browser download folder in ReqView web application.

-To show or hide all image attachments in a document, click View, mouseover Image Attachments, and select Show All Images or Hide All Images.
-To show images after opening a project automatically, click Edit, select Preferences, and tick Show images.
+To show / hide all image attachments in a document, click View, mouseover Image Attachments, and select Show All Images / Hide All Images.
+To show images after opening a document automatically, click Edit, select Preferences, and tick Show images and MathML.

 You can show the Links column displaying outgoing and incoming links grouped by relationship type.
 For more information, see Display Links.